barbulescualex/MaterialFields/Guides/PickerField.md

 * `becomeFirstResponder()` will activate and open up the picker / EntryField if it's on manual entry
 * `closeFirstResponder()` will deactivate and close the picker / EntryField if it's on manual entry

+**Keyboard Behaviour**

+PickerFields register for keyboardDidShow notifications.
+If they are not on manual entry, they will close themselves and trigger their didEndEditing delegate upon the keyboard coming up.